 Symptoms of Huntington's disease

 People can start to show the symptoms of Huntington's disease at almost any age.
 Most will develop problems between the ages of 30 and 50.

 The condition gradually gets worse for around 10-25 years, until the person dies.

 Behavioural changes are often the first symptoms of Huntington's disease.
 These changes often include:

-- a lack of emotions and not recognising the needs of others in the family
+- a lack of emotions and not recognising the needs of others

 - difficulty concentrating on more than one task and handling complex situations